Opera

 Gianni Schicchi, The Magic Flute, and The Barber of Seville.
 I had principle parts in Una Cosa Rara, A Viennese Celebration, and The Impresario.
 As my last project at APA, I was the director, script co-author, and a principle singer in A Marx Brother's Night at the Opera.
 When I was in Hong Kong I also had a part in a professional production of The Merry Widow.

 Of course, I have had a number of singing instructors along the way.
 My last professor was Carlos Montané.
-Previously, I studied with two other opera singers, Dr. Derek Anthony and Ryan Fletcher, with whom I studied four years with each.
+Previously, I studied with two other opera singers, Dr. Derek Anthony and Ryan Fletcher, each with whom I studied four years.
 My first singing lessons came from Cynthia Friley with who I studied at Culver Military Academy for one year.